rastapasta/foodsharing/README.md

 * Handle more than the last 20 messages, logic to fill the gap
 * Settings screen to setup background pull / notifications?
 * Handle WebSocket reconnect after long inactivity
+* Tap on group conversation title -> Group scene, list of members, possibility to change name
+* Tap on conversation title -> Jump to Profile page